webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Necromancer.md

 ---
 aliases:
 - Necromancer
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/5
 - Creature/Armor/1
 - Creature/Health/15
-title: Necromancer
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Necromancer
 The ability to influence, command, and call up the dead is an impressive power, given how many more people are dead than living.
 Since the only thing separating a living person from a dead one is a well-aimed knife or death spell, the number of dead always rises.